 On January 4, 1975, President Gerald R. Ford signed the Magnuson-Moss Warranty Act into law.
 Up to that point, there was little to no federal regulation on warranties offered by manufacturers and retailers.
 As a result, there was an issue in the market where some companies would claim to provide a guarantee.
 Still, they would use small print or disclaimers to mislead consumers unfairly.
 That said, this regulation is not all-encompassing, and certain situations are still not covered under the law.
-If you want to know what is the Magnuson-Moss Warranty Act, this article will make it clear for you.
+If you want to know what is the Magnuson-Moss Warranty Act, this article will make it clear to you.
 You may also want to check out the right to repair law.

-The goal of Congress was to give consumers a definitive guideline for what the minimum of a product’s warranty is.
+The goal of Congress was to give consumers a definitive guideline for the minimum of a product’s warranty.
 In passing the Magnuson-Moss Warranty Act, Congress felt that consumers would achieve higher satisfaction because they would know what to expect from a company’s warranty.
 The problem is better today, but we still face issues like Apple’s relationship with Right to Repair.
 That said, Congress had four specific goals with the Magnuson-Moss Warranty Act.

 Before the Magnuson-Moss Warranty Act, companies could use dishonest disclaimers and confusing print after advertising a warranty.
 In addition, most companies didn’t make their warranties available to the public, even after a consumer bought their product.
 The Magnuson-Moss Act made this practice illegal.
 Eventually, due to Kirtsaeng v John Wiley & Sons, manufacturers would also adjust their copyright practices.

 In addition to requiring companies to provide customer copies of their warranties, they had to be written in a way that was easier for the public to understand.
 Now that consumers could gain access to product warranties before purchase, they could compare one company’s warranty to another’s.